manasa-6108/Ecommerce_sql-_prjt/README.md

 **Conclusion**

-From the Data- analysis better understanding the customer retention, sales predication for each category Electronics, Flagships, Books, DIY products and predict the upcoming future  sales.
+From the Data- analysis better understanding the customer retention, sales predication for each category Electronics, Flagships, Books, DIY products and predict the upcoming performance growth.
 Challenges faced while understanding the time analysis and total revenue on different period.
 The insights highlight the performance which product category sales tops the revenue and yield.
-To evaluate and enhancement based on customer feedback.
-To increase the sales, avail some exclusive offers on weekends and monthly basis.
+To increase the sales, avail some exclusive offers on weekends and  month basis.
+To  include practice offering support on multiple channels, enabling self-service systems, and using customer feedback to evaluate your performance.